golincode/sharepoint-oauth-app-client/docs/SPTimestamps.md

 # SharePoint Timestamps
-The `SPTimestampsTrait` contains getter methods related to date/time attributes of SharePoint objects.
+The `SPTimestampsTrait` contains getter methods related to common date/time attributes of SharePoint objects.

 ## Classes using this trait
 - [SPList](docs/SPList.md)